IIT Kharagpur: Undergraduate education

-IIT Kharagpur offers degrees as part of its undergraduate programmes.
-They include Bachelor of Technology (BTech.Hons), Bachelor of Architecture (BArch) and the 5-year integrated Master of Science.
+Some of the undergraduate degrees offered by IIT Kharagpur include the Bachelor of Technology (BTech.Hons) degree, the Bachelor of Architecture (BArch) degree and the 5-year integrated Master of Science degree.

 The BTech degree is the most common undergraduate degree in IIT Kharagpur in terms of student enrolment.
 It is based on a four-year programme with eight semesters.
 The first year of the BTech curriculum has common courses from various departments.
 At the end of the first year, an option to change departments is given to students on the basis of their performance in the first two semesters.
 Like other IITs which evaluate their students on the basis of others' performance IIT Kharagpur also uses relative grading.

 From the second year onwards, the students take courses offered by their departments that are known as depth courses.
 In addition to these, the students take inter-disciplinary courses known as breadth courses.
 Separate courses from the humanities and social sciences (HSS) department, and management and information technology are also required.
 At the end of the third year for the BTech and fourth year for the dual degree, students undertake industrial training for a minimum period of eight working weeks as part of the undergraduate curriculum.
-In the final year of their studies, most of the students are offered jobs in industries and other organisations through the Training and Placement section of the institute commonly known as Career Development Centre or CDC.
+In the final year of their studies, most students are offered jobs in industries and other organisations through the Training and Placement section of the institute commonly known as Career Development Centre or CDC.
 Some students opt out of this facility in favour of higher studies or by applying to recruiting organisations directly.

 In addition to the major degree as part of the undergraduate education, students can take courses from other departments, and by demonstrating knowledge of a discipline based on objectives set by the department, earn a minor in that department.
 To stay up-to-date with the latest academic and industry standards, IIT Kharagpur revamps its academic curriculum periodically.
 In August 2017, an Undergraduate Council(UG Council) was constituted by the institute under the Dean of Undergraduate Studies(Dean UGS) as its chairman and with one student representative from each department to be elected/nominated for an annual term, to assist in the process of curriculum update, assimilate student feedback on different academic policies, and forward suggestions and proposals to the institute senate.